vishnu-ssuresh/deep-research/README.md

-# Deep Research
+# Deep Research Agent

-A LangGraph-based research agent that conducts comprehensive research by iteratively searching, compressing findings, and generating detailed reports.

 ## Overview

-Deep Research is an AI-powered research assistant that automates the process of gathering, analyzing, and synthesizing information from multiple sources.
-The system uses a graph-based workflow to:

-- Clarify research objectives through interactive questioning
-- Generate targeted search queries
-- Execute parallel web searches and MCP tool integrations
-- Compress and analyze findings
-- Iteratively refine research through reflection
-- Generate comprehensive reports in Markdown and PDF formats

-The agent leverages OpenAI's GPT models for reasoning and Exa for web search capabilities.
-It includes support for Model Context Protocol (MCP) servers to integrate external tools and data sources.
+A LangGraph-based research agent that conducts research by iteratively searching, compressing findings, and generating a detailed report.
+The system orchestrates the workflow using LangGraph, combining OpenAI's LLMs along with Exa for web search.

+### How It Works

+The agent follows a cyclic process:

+1. **Clarification**: Starts by generating questions to understand the scope of the user's research topic.

+2. **Research Planning**: Creates a research brief outlining objectives and key areas to investigate.

+3. **Query Generation**: Generates 5 initial search queries (3 for subsequent iterations) tailored to the research brief and knowledge gaps.

+4. **Parallel Data Collection**:
+   - **Web Search**: Uses Exa's search API to find/retrieve relevant web content.
+   - **MCP Integration**: Uses Langchain's MCP adapters to connect with external MCP servers.

+5. **Compression**: Distills accumulated search results and findings.

+6. **Reflection**: Evaluates research completeness, identifies knowledge gaps, and decides whether additional iterations are needed (max 5 total iterations).

+7. **Report Generation**: Once research is complete, it synthesizes all findings into a comprehensive report with proper citations.

+8. **Export**: Saves the final report as both Markdown and PDF formats.

 ## Setup